surajprajapati-12/ai_mock-interviewr/README.md

 ### Environment Variables

-Ensure the following environment variables are set up in your \`.env\` file:
+Ensure the following environment variables are set up in your \`.env.local\` file:

 ```
 VITE_FIREBASE_API_KEY=YOUR_API_KEY_REF